denoland/docs/lint/rules/no-import-assertions.md

 tags: [recommended]
 ---

-Disallows the `assert` keyword for import attributes
+Disallows the `assert` keyword for import attributes.

 ES import attributes (previously called import assertions) has been changed to use the `with` keyword.
 The old syntax using `assert` is still supported, but